pqcryptotw/bike-ches2021/x86/README.md

 1. Download and setup the SUPERCOP (https://bench.cr.yp.to/supercop.html).
 2. Copy the crypto_kem/ to SUPERCOP:
   'cp -r crypto_kem  **SUPERCOP_DIR**/crypto_kem'
-3. Benchmarking on SUPERCOP
+3. Benchmarking on SUPERCOP.
+   Please note that it would take about **10 hours** to initialize(i.e., the 'do-part used') SUPERCOP.
   'do-part used'
   'do-part crypto_kem bikel1'
   'do-part crypto_kem bikel3'
 4. The results are stored in benchmark/*/data .
+  The line with 'keypair_cycles', 'enc_cycles', and 'dec_cycles' reports the cycles counts for 3x32 measurements of key generation, encapsulation, and decapsulation respectively.
+The first number is the median of the measurements.
+  'grep "keypair_cycles" ./data'
+  'grep "enc_cycles" ./data'
+  'grep "dec_cycles" ./data'